AdobeDocs/experience-manager-65.es-ES/help/forms/developing/invoking-aem-forms-using-web.md

                 try
                 {
                     //Because BLOB objects are used in both service references
-                    //it is necessary to fully-qualify the BLOB objects
+                    //it is necessary to fully qualify the BLOB objects

                     //Retrieve the form -- invoke the Forms service SignInteractiveForm.ServiceReference2.BLOB formData = GetForm();